-The permit cost to hike Mount Rinjani is Rp150.000 for foreigners.
-This entrance fee goes directly for the maintenance of the Mount Rinjani trek and some portion goes to the local community.
+The permit cost to hike Mount Rinjani is Rp150.000 for international tourists.
+This entrance fee goes directly for the maintenance of the Mount Rinjani trek and some go to the local community.
 Register and submit the application directly to the Rinjani National Park office in Mataram.
 Hikers can also register in Rinjani representative office in Senaru Village or Sembalun.

 |Mount Rinjani Entrance Fee|

-Lodges are available in the village of Sembalun and Senaru nearby the entrance to Mount Rinjani trail.
+Lodges are available in Sembalun and Senaru villages, nearby the entrance to Mount Rinjani trail.
 The villages also have plenty of restaurants offering local specialties.
 When trekking, tents are the accommodation for the night.
 As for toilets on the mountain, some tour companies provide toilet tents for better privacy.

 How To Get To Mount Rinjani

-Another faster option for the slow ferry is by fast boat services, but tickets can be more expensive, starting from IDR 250,000 for a one-way ticket.
+And the journey will take 1.5 to 2 hours to reach Lombok harbor.
 To reach Mount Rinjani National Park, visitors need to go to the village first, either Senaru Village or Sembalun Village.

-To get there, the most popular transport is rental cars (cost around IDR 400,000 for a 7 seat car).
-There are also local public car transports called “engkel”.
+The most popular transport is rental cars (cost around Rp400.000 for a 7-seat car).
+There is also local public car transport called “engkel”.
 It’s cheaper but takes a longer time than renting private cars.